Home

 You will lose money!

 Remember lower volatility equals a lower option premium.
 When you bought the option the price was inflated because of the recent activity (high volatility), but once the stock settles down the value of the option will essentially erode away.
-If you do have any profits at this point they will disappear in a matter of days.

-If you recall on the home page I stated that I will use my losing trades to show you what "not" to do.
+I often use my losing trades to show you what "not" to do.
 Well I shamefully admit that I chased the train down the railroad tracks after it had already left the station.
-What can I say, even the best of us gets caught in a mistake every now and then (smile).

-high volatile trade
+high volatile options trade

 I won't go over the trade details just know that I chased strength and I paid the price for it.
 I lost $95 or -76% of the total money invested.

-Final Thoughts
+Final Thoughts...

 Highly volatile stocks have the most potential for quick gains, however they lose money just as quickly.
 Low volatility stocks are more stable and produce gains the slow and steady way.

-So what's my advice?
-Pick a trading style that fits your personality.
 I prefer the slow and steady way, it's more predictable.
 I don't have the stomach to watch the stock and my profits go up and down and all over the place.
 It's too unpredictable for me.

 However, when I'm looking for some excitement or looking to make a quick buck or two, I'll intentionally choose a volatile stock.
 Actually, that is how I raised money to pay for my wife's engagement ring and our honeymoon.